hashicorp/terraform-provider-google-beta/website/docs/r/monitoring_alert_policy.html.markdown

 * `labels` -
   (Optional)
   User-supplied key/value data to be used for organizing AlertPolicy objects.

-* `documentation` -
-  (Optional)
-  A short name or phrase used to identify the policy in dashboards, notifications, and incidents.
-To avoid confusion, don't use the same display name for multiple policies in the same project.
-The name is limited to 512 Unicode characters.
-Structure is documented below.
 * `project` - (Optional) The ID of the project in which the resource belongs.
     If it is not provided, the provider project is used.

-The `documentation` block supports:

-* `content` -
-  (Optional)
-  The text of the documentation, interpreted according to mimeType.
-  The content may not exceed 8,192 Unicode characters and may not exceed more than 10,240 bytes when encoded in UTF-8 format, whichever is smaller.

-* `mime_type` -
-  (Optional)
-  The format of the content field.
-Presently, only the value "text/markdown" is supported.

 ## Attributes Reference